Ozark National Scenic Riverways

+Description

 The park includes many caves, including Round Spring Caverns, which offers ranger-led tours in the summer.
 Other notable caves include the Devils Well sink and Jam-Up Cave.

 The park is traversed by the Ozark Trail, a popular long-distance hiking trail that passes Rocky Falls and crosses the Current River on Highway 106 at Powder Mill.

 The park has resident feral horses and elk have been reintroduced on state lands nearby and are expected to eventually populate the park.

 Historic sites include Alley Spring and Alley Spring Roller Mill, Buttin Rock School, Walter Klepzig Mill and Farm, Reed Log House, Welch Hospital and many CCC structures at Big Spring.

 Facilities include campgrounds along the two rivers at Alley Spring, Round Spring, Pulltite, Two Rivers and Big Spring.
 There are also a number of less developed primitive campsites, and there are group sites at Akers, Round Spring, Alley and Pulltite.
 Park rangers present campfire programs and nature hikes at the bigger campgrounds during the summer.
 There are also traditional craft demonstrations and free bluegrass concerts.

 The park is located mostly in Shannon County with parts extending into Carter, Dent, and Texas counties.
 Communities surrounding the Ozark National Scenic Riverways include Eminence, Licking, Salem, Van Buren, Ellington, Bunker, and Mountain View, Missouri.
 Administrative offices are located in Van Buren.
 The Big Spring Historic District in Carter County was listed on the National Register of Historic Places in 1981.